Marvia Jean Rumph -- Orangeburg

-Friends may call at the residence of her son, Mr. and Mrs. Jerry Rumph, 2360 Rhododendron Drive, and at Glover's Funeral Home.
+Friends may call at the residence of her son, Mr. and Mrs. Jerry Rumph, 2360 Rhododendron Drive, Orangeburg, and at the funeral home.

 The family will be accepting limited guests due to COVID-19.